kihlh/hmc-win32/source/h2c-win32/README.md

   - **enumAllProcessHandle** Enumerate the handles of all process IDs
   - **findProcess** Search for a process
   - **getProcessStartTime** Get the process start time (in ms)
+  - **With "2.0api" at the end, they all support:**
+    - Asynchronous `Promise`
+    - Asynchronous `callback`
+    - Synchronous `Promise`
+    - Concurrent execution
+- **findProcess2**: Search for processes (Asynchronous)

+- **findProcess2Sync**: Search for processes (Synchronous)

+- **getAllProcessList2**: Get a list of processes (Asynchronous - Enumeration).
+Enumeration is the fastest method but may not enumerate processes on a 64-bit system where the application is 32-bit.
+However, the information provided may not be detailed.

+  - pid: Process ID
+  - name: Resolved from the image path
+  - path: Image path

+- **getAllProcessList2Sync**: Get a list of processes (Synchronous - Enumeration)

+- **getAllProcessList2Snp**: Get a list of processes (Asynchronous - Snapshot).
+Please note that if the executable is 32-bit and the system is 64-bit, information about 64-bit processes will not be retrieved.

+  - pid: Process ID
+  - name: Resolved from the image path
+  - ppid: Parent process ID
+  - ... (additional information)

+- **getAllProcessListSnp2Sync**: Get a list of processes (Synchronous - Snapshot)

+- **getAllProcessListNt2**: Get a list of processes (Asynchronous - Kernel)

+  - pid: Process ID
+  - name: Software name
+  - ... (additional information)

+- **getAllProcessListNt2Sync**: Get a list of processes (Synchronous - Kernel)

+- **getProcessCpuUsage2**: Get CPU usage of a process (Asynchronous)

+- **getProcessCpuUsage2Sync**: Get CPU usage of a process (Synchronous)

+- **getProcessParentProcessMatch2**: Match parent process information (Asynchronous)

+- **getProcessParentProcessMatch2Sync**: Match parent process information (Synchronous)

+- **getProcessFilePath2**: Get executable file path of a process (Asynchronous)

+- **getProcessFilePath2Sync**: Get executable file path of a process (Synchronous)

+- **existProcess2**: Check if a process exists (Asynchronous)

+- **existProcess2Sync**: Check if a process exists (Synchronous)

+- **getDetailsProcessList2**: For compatibility with old API, export a process list with executable file paths (Asynchronous)

+- **getDetailsProcessList2Sync**: For compatibility with old API, export a process list with executable file paths (Synchronous)

+- **getProcessName2**: Get the executable file name of a process (Asynchronous)

+- **getProcessName2Sync**: Get the executable file name of a process (Synchronous)

 ### Status Bar